Playtime at St. Luke’s

 Children have been collaborating to design and build different constructions – including tall towers, bridges, and this fantastic stair-case.

-Following some very positive feedback from children and parents, year three children continue to enjoy learning in the woods as Forest School at St Luke’s enters its second year…
+Following some very positive feedback from children and parents, year three children continue to enjoy learning in the woods at Forest School.

 Each week our year 3 children travel to a local woodland.
-The groups are small, led by Cess our resident level 3 Forest School leader, accompanied by Ryan a ranger from the Sussex Wildlife Trust, the class teacher and Les one of our learning mentors.
+The groups are small, led by Cess our resident level 3 Forest School leader, accompanied by the class teacher and Les one of our learning mentors.

 The opportunities and challenges that arise from interaction with the constantly changing natural environment play a key role in learning development and each group is very different.
 The ‘wild’ space allows students to explore, discover and nurture a relationship between themselves and the natural world.
 Activities are multi-sensory, always hands-on and will often require the use of tools such as bow saws, fixed blade knives and fire steels.
 All children learn how to build and light a small group fire and how to extinguish it safely.
 The high adult to child ratio provides the support which enables every child to be successful and helps build their confidence.